MoonAntonio/VisualPlus/CONTRIBUTING.md

 Please include the following with each issue.

-* Describe the bug
+* Describe the bug.
 * Reproducible steps (1...
 2...
-3...) and what you expected versus what you actually saw.
+3...).
-* Expected behaviour
+* Expected behaviour.
 * Screenshots, animations, or a link to a video if applicable to explain your problem.
-* Version of VisualPlus
+* Version of VisualPlus.
 * A code snippet that demonstrates the issue or a link to a code repository we can easily pull down onto our machine to recreate the issue.

 > **Note:** Because we need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.